metallb/metallb/website/content/release-notes/_index.md

   operator and have it configured to use `PodMonitors` and `PrometheusRules` that are using a specific label.

+- Leveled logging is now supported.
+You can set `--log-level` flag to one of `all`, `debug`, `info`, `warn`, `error` or `none` to filter produced logs by level.
+  The default value is set to `info` on both helm charts and k8s manifests.

 Changes in behavior:

+- With the newly introduced leveled logging support, the default value for the `--log-level` is set to `info` on both helm charts and k8s manifests.
+  This will produce fewer logs compared to the previous releases, since many `debug` level logs will be filtered out.
+You can preserve the old verbosity by editing the k8s manifests and setting the argument `--log-level=all` for both the controller and speaker when installing using manifests, or by overriding helm values `controller.logLevel=all` and `speaker.logLevel=all` when installing with Helm.

 Bug Fixes: